SvanBoxel/codeowners-action/README.md

 ## Contributing

-If you have suggestions for how this GitHub app could be improved, or want to report a bug, open an issue!
+If you have suggestions for how this GitHub Action could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 ## License